JonForest/trakity-client/README.md

 * Import calendar control (https://fullcalendar.io/docs/getting-started)
 * Investigate how to add calendar items from the UI
 * Move calendar items by dragging
+* Change the snap duration for a task to 10 mins

 BEGIN:VCALENDAR